- What is our knowledge of biological invasions?

 The first volume of this publication presents an inventory of invasive alien species in aquatic environments.
 Six chapters provide an overview on scientific knowledge, legislation and regulation, strategies, actions and management issues implemented at the international, european and national scale.

-The second and third volumes offer a panorama of IAS management experiments in aquatic environments, as a reflection basis for the implementation of management actions, trying to take into account the specificities of each situation (including the study site itself, the alien species to manage and relevant human needs).
+The second, third and fourth volumes offer a panorama of IAS management experiments in aquatic environments, as a reflection basis for the implementation of management actions, trying to take into account the specificities of each situation (including the study site itself, the alien species to manage and relevant human needs).

 This collection of experiences is the result of a collaborative process that involved more than sixty contributors managers in France but also in neighboring countries.
 Twenty-six different species and fifty-two management experiments are described.